L3pu5/SimpleSternia/README.md

 \* NB: SimpleSterniaUpdate pulls from this github repo's raw to overwrite the SimpleSterniaLines.lua file.

+# Special Thanks
+Special thanks to Sylaria for helping with the Sacraments/Axelord lines.

 # Configuration
 You can change the configuration for SimpleSternia by changing the imported Script asset in mudlet.
 The toggles should be self-explanatory.